 Back to work!

 I hope that you discovered some new French slang words or expressions in this article.
-I wrote only about 50 French slangs but I had many coming to mind.
-I might in the future extend this list of French slangs.
-Tell me now what is your favorite French slang in the comment section 🙂 I invite now to read my article about French idioms: 50 Funny French expressions that you need to know.
+I wrote only about 50 French slang words but I had many coming to mind.
+I might in the future extend this list of French slang.
+Tell me now what is your favorite French slang in the comment section 🙂 I invite now to read my two articles about French idioms and French swear words: